markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 <details>
   <summary id="assignment-steps">Accepting Classroom assignment steps</summary>

-  [#TODO: steps, or add external link]

-  1. click link
+  1. Follow the assignment link your teacher gave you.
-  1. sign in or up for GH
+  2. Sign in to GitHub.
+If you don't have a GitHub account you will need to [create one](https://github.com/join).
-  1. if first time, select name from roster - this makes it easier for your teacher to identify you
+  3. If it's your first time accepting an assignment for the class you may need to select your name from the class roster.
+This makes it easier for your teacher to identify you.
+(Your teacher may find it difficult to recognize your GitHub username.)
-  1. wait for assignment to copy to new repository
+  4. Wait for the assignment to copy to new repository.
+This usually only takes a few seconds.
-  1. refresh page
-  1. follow link to new assignment repository
+  5. Refresh the page.
+  6. If the new assignment repository is ready, there will be a link to it on the page.
+Follow the link.

 </details>